 DENSITY

 The maximum number of single-family lots and/or two-family lots, or single-family and/or two-family dwelling units, permitted in any cluster development shall be determined by dividing the net tract area of the parcel by the minimum lot size for the particular zoning district.
-The net tract area of a parcel of land shall be defined as the total area of the parcel less all nonbuildable land, including all area within the mapped flood hazard areas, wetlands, and all area with a slope of 25 percent or greater.
+The net tract area of a parcel of land shall be defined as the total area of the parcel less all unbuildable land, including all area within the mapped flood hazard areas, wetlands, and all area with a slope of 25 percent or greater.
 The net tract area concept may be waived by the Planning Board when a parcel is to be serviced by both Bethlehem Village District water and sewer, in which case, the number of units shall be based on the gross land area.

 For cluster subdivisions with permanent covenants restricting homes to no more than 1,200 square feet gross floor area with a two-car garage (no more than 480 sq. ft.), the density may at the applicant’s discretion be increased to 150% of that which would normally be allowed in the district provided that the applicant demonstrates the provision of water supply and wastewater treatment in accord with NHDES requirements.
 The net tract area shall not be reduced by the acreage of floodplains, wetlands or steep areas when calculating the allowed number of dwellings for this category of cluster subdivision.